kiringodhwani/CS50s-Introduction-to-Programming-with-Python-at-Harvard/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Problem Set 3: Exceptions**
-   - See corresponding folder for 5 relevant projects and a README detailing the specifics of these projects.
+   - See corresponding folder for 4 relevant projects and a README detailing the specifics of these projects.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Problem Set 4: APIs, Command Line, Dictionaries, Modules, Packages**
-   - See corresponding folder for 5 relevant projects and a README detailing the specifics of these projects.
+   - See corresponding folder for 6 relevant projects and a README detailing the specifics of these projects.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Problem Set 5: Unit Tests**
-   - See corresponding folder for 5 relevant projects and a README detailing the specifics of these projects.
+   - See corresponding folder for 4 relevant projects (each with its own testing file) and a README detailing the specifics of these projects.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Problem Set 6: File I/O**
-   - See corresponding folder for 5 relevant projects and a README detailing the specifics of these projects.
+   - See corresponding folder for 4 relevant projects and a README detailing the specifics of these projects.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------